Facebook, Google absorb US lawmakers' jabs in rare Big Tech hearing

 "Big Tech is out to get conservatives," he said.
 The companies have denied allegations of political censorship.

-CEO Cook rejected the notion there is nothing to stop Apple from raising the commissions it charges in the App Store.
+Apple's Cook rejected the notion there is nothing to stop his company from raising the commissions it charges in the App Store.

 "I disagree strongly with that," he said.
-"The competition for developers - they can write their apps for Android or Windows or Xbox or PlayStation.
-We have fierce competition at the developer side and the customer side, which is essentially so competitive I would describe it as a street fight for market share in the smartphone business."
+"The competition for developers – they can write their apps for Android or Windows or Xbox or PlayStation.
+We have fierce competition at the developer side and the customer side, which is essentially so competitive I would describe it as a street fight."

-Cook pointed out that the fiercely competitive smartphone market includes China's Huawei Technologies Co Ltd, which has been a focus of considerable U.S. national security concern.
+Cook pointed out that the fiercely competitive smartphone market includes China's Huawei Technologies, which has been a focus of considerable US national security concern.

-A detailed report with antitrust allegations against the four tech platforms and recommendations on how to tame their market power could be released by late summer or early fall by the committee, which has separately amassed 1.3 million documents from the companies, senior committee aides said.
+A detailed report with antitrust allegations against the four tech platforms and recommendations on how to tame their market power could be released by late summer or early fall by the committee, senior committee aides said.

-(Reporting by Nandita Bose and Diane Bartz in Washington; Additional reporting by David Shepardson in Washington and Paresh Dave and Stephen Nellis in San Francisco; Editing by Chris Sanders and Matthew Lewis)